 For example, there’s no point in stressing the fact that dancing helps with weight loss if you’re already in great shape.
 For me, meeting new people during my lessons, in the group classes, and at the dance parties was the big thing!

 Check out this post on the “Top 10 Health Benefits of Ballroom Dancing” by Health Fitness Revolution.
 Also, if you need more reasons to start dancing, read the Dance Safari post, “5 Ways Ballroom Dancing Can Be Your Secret Weapon“.

 After meeting your instructor it’s time to enjoy your sample lesson.
 You’ll get the tools to learn how to dance.
 These are the elements that are used to create different dances.
 Basically, it boils down to directional movement.
 To be specific, moving forward, back, side to the left, side to the right.

 You’ll be introduced to a few social dances, trying out a slow dance, a fast dance, a Latin dance, and possibly something with turns and spins.

 When your lesson is complete, your teacher will talk to you about what’s going on with your dancing right now.
 He’ll discuss what you did well and what needs work.
 If you’re in the right studio and working with the right teacher, you should feel pretty good at this point.
 I felt sure that given time and effort I could learn to ballroom dance.

 Next came the pitch.

 That’s right, they asked me to buy some dance lessons.
 But, of course!
 How else would I go about improving my dancing?
 Well, there was no question that I was going to continue so I chose a small starter program.

 I was happy that I tried the free lesson.
-It was fun, easy, and extremely motivating.
+That’s because it was fun, easy, and extremely motivating.
 The people I met, both staff and students, were friendly and welcoming.
-As I left the studio I was already looking forward to my next lesson.
+As I left the studio, I was already looking forward to my next lesson.
 And, you will be, too.